nestybox/sysbox-ee/README.md

 ## Production Readiness

-Sysbox is still in alpha / experimental stage.
-It's **not production ready yet**.
+Sysbox is well tested and will work for all use-cases described in our documentation.

-Nestybox is actively enhancing its functionality and fixing issues at this time.
+Having said that, it's early days for Nestybox so the product is not production ready yet.

 Your feedback regarding issues or improvements is much appreciated!